-For the ``in particular" statement, the subgroup $\cap_{g\in G} gE^+(h)g^{-1}$ for any fixed $h$ is a finite normal subgroup of $G$, so must be exactly $E(G)$.
-The proof is complete. \end{proof}
+It remains to prove that $K(h)$ is finite.
+If $K(h)$ were infinite, then by \cite[Lemma 4.6]{YANG6}, $K(h)$ would contain infinitely many pairwise independent contracting elements.
+Choose two independent contracting elements $k, f\in K(h)$.
+Then either $k$ or $f$ is independent of $h$.
+For concreteness, assume that $f$ and $h$ are independent.
+Independence implies that $E(f)\cap gE(h)g^{-1}$ is finite for every $g\in G$, which contradicts the fact that $\langle f\rangle<K(h)$.
+Hence, $K(h)$ must be finite. \end{proof}

-A subset $P\subseteq G$ is called \textit{non-degenerate} if it is disjoint with $E(G)$. \begin{lem} Let $P$ be a finite non-degenerate set.
-Then there exists a finite set $F$ of independent contracting elements in $G$ so that for any $p\in P$ and $f\in F$, we have $p \ax(f)\ne \ax(f)$. \end{lem} \begin{proof} Given a contracting element $h$, by Lemma \ref{lem:E(G)}, $P$ is disjoint with $E(G)=\cap_{g\in G} gE^+(h)g^{-1}$.
-Thus, for any $p\in P$, there exists $g\in G$ so that $pg\ax(h)\ne g\ax(h)$.
-A non-elementary group $G$ contains infinitely many independent contracting elements $h$.
-For each (and thus any) element $p$ in a finite set $P$, there exists an infinite set of independent contracting elements $f_n$ so that $p \ax(f_n)\ne \ax(f_n)$ for $n\ge 1$.
-The proof is complete. \end{proof}
+Recall that a subset $P\subseteq G$ is called \textit{non-degenerate} if it is nonempty and disjoint from $E(G)$. \begin{lem} Let $P$ be a finite non-degenerate set.
+Then there exists a arbitrarily large finite set $F$ of independent contracting elements in $G$ such that for every $p\in P$ and every $f\in F$, we have $p \ax(f)\ne \ax(f)$. \end{lem} \begin{proof} Given a contracting element $h$, Lemma \ref{lem:E(G)} yields $P\cap E(G) = \emptyset$, where $E(G)=\cap_{g\in G} gE(h)g^{-1}$.
+Hence for each $p\in P$, there exists $g\in G$ such that $pg\ax(h)\ne g\ax(h)$.
+Since $G$ is non-elementary group, it contains infinitely many independent contracting elements $h$.
+For each (and hence any) element $p$ in a finite set $P$, there exists an infinite set of independent contracting elements $f_n$ satisfying $p \ax(f_n)\ne \ax(f_n)$ for all $n\ge 1$.
+Choosing a finite subfamily yields the desired set $F$. \end{proof}

-We now come to the elementary observation in the proof of Lemma \ref{extend3}. \begin{lem} Let $F$ be a finite set of independent contracting elements in $G$.
-Then there exists a constant $\tau$ depending on $F$ so that for any $g\in G$, we have
+The next lemma is a key observation used in the proof of Lemma \ref{extend3}. \begin{lem} Let $F$ be a finite set of independent contracting elements in $G$.
+Then there exists a constant $\tau$, depending on $F$, such that for any $g\in G$ and any two distinct $f_1, f_2\in F$, we have